eejdoowad/mosi/README.md

 * `actions` - the actions the node exposes
 * `subscriptions` - a node's subscriptions

 Initializes Mosi with the given actions and subscriptions.
 No messages can be sent or received until `init` is called.
 After initialization, a node will receive any message targeting any of its subscriptions.
-This message will be handled by the corresponding action.
-If a matching action doesnt exist, the node logs an error to the console.
+This message will be handled by the appropriate action.
+If a matching action does not exist, the node logs an error to the console.

 ### Actions